nmo-genio/dailyinsightai/README.md

 **DailyInsight AI** is a personalized journaling and idea management app that uses GenAI to:
 - Generate insights and summaries from your journal entries
 - Store them securely in the cloud via MongoDB Atlas
-- Offer a lightweight, structured way to reflect daily — for personal growth, mood tracking, and idea capture
+- Offer a lightweight, structured way to reflect daily — fgit commit -m "or personal growth, mood tracking, and idea capture

 > 🧪 **Current version** is CLI-based.
 Web interface coming soon!